rbaron/gimme-danger/README.md

 Full ESPHome configs for the demos below and more are available in the [`code/`](./code) directory.

 # ‼️ Safety disclaimer ‼️
 Configuration mistakes or software bugs may toast your devices if a high voltage is accidentally negotiated.
 While I have never run into these issues, even during development, be extra mindful of this fact then using this project or the `fusb302` component separately.
+For all intents and purposes, this is an experimental project.
 Use it at your own risk.

 # Supported Power Delivery features
 * USB-PD 2.0 Fixed voltages -- 5V, 9V, 12V, 15V, 20V